konklone/tmcw.github.com/_posts/2012-06-04-the-module-pattern.md

-As far as the last possible disadvantage, higher memory usage - memory in Javascript has been a bit of an uncertain, given limited developer tools and the variability between javascript engines.
+As far as the last possible disadvantage, higher memory usage - memory in Javascript has been a bit of an uncertain, given limited developer tools and the variability between Javascript engines.

 For objects that you'll want thousands of, it might be a better option to either go with _literal objects_ - for instance, the data types